ampfarisaho/pathfinder/README.md

 ## What is it?

 Pathfinder is a lightweight Jetpack Compose navigation library built on Navigation 3.
 It simplifies navigation in Android apps by providing a clear, type-safe, and extensible API.
 Pathfinder handles screen navigation, dialogs, activity contracts, and back stack management.

 ## Features

 * Type-safe navigation using `ComposeScreen`, `ActivityScreen`, and `Dialog`.
 * Simple back stack management.
 * Safe execution of navigation commands even when the activity or navigator is temporarily unavailable.
-* Support for activity result contracts via `PathfinderActivity`.
 * Works with or without dependency injection frameworks like Hilt.
 * Compose integration with `RouterProvider` and `PathFinderNavDisplay`.